agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250924.md

 	- Definitely see it in the graph
 - Going to modify to concatenate all data before assigning rle_id
 	- Once I do this, the long interval is gone
+	- Also checked and this doesn't mess up Picarro zeroing intervals
+- Deleting plotting code now that this is fixed